ondoprotocol/usdy-noble/x/aura/spec/01_state.md

 ## Owner

-The owner field is of type string, specifically a Noble encoded address, stored via an [`collections.Item`][item].
+The owner field is of type string, specifically a Noble encoded address.
 It is used to store the current owner of the module.

 ```go
 var OwnerKey = []byte("owner")